abeyang/Memorization-App/README.md

 ## Modifying index.html

 Assuming you've created a new json file (let's call it file.js), you'll need to modify one line in index.html.
 Near the top of the file, you'll notice the comment `INSERT MEMORY SOURCE HERE`.
 Replace the following js file with file.js, and you're done!

+## PS

+This was last modified in ~2006, pre-CSS3.
+So don't judge.